abhay-venkatesh/abhay-venkatesh.github.io/README.md

 * [Music](https://www.last.fm/user/abhayvenkatesh)

 ### Other Interests
-* Political Philosophy
+* Political philosophy
-* Culture and Society
+* Culture and society
 * Economics
+* The question of the unidentifiable human "X"